Zinabuf/GCIM/README.md

 6  1 SNP_7  0 1053452  A  G
 ~~~

-DummyData.bed: This is the PLINK binary format file, which includes genotype information.
+**DummyData.bed:** This is the PLINK binary format file, which includes genotype information.
 This follows the PLINK .bed file format.
+## 1. Proposed direction.
 ### A. Discovery input files
+The **outcome file** should include `FID`, `IID`, and the outcome variable.
+For binary outcomes, follow standard coding conventions: use **PLINK’s default coding (1 = Control, 2 = Case)** for the **discovery dataset**, and use **binary coding (0 = Control, 1 = Case)** for the **target dataset**.

-**Qphen_disc.txt**: This is a .txt file which contains the following columns in order.
+**Qphen_disc.txt**: This is a .txt file containing the following columns in the specified order.
 The discovery dataset has 800 individuals.
-Note that the file has no column headings.
+Please note that the file does not have column headings.
+To generate both the additive and interaction polygenic risk scores (PRS), we performed a **genome-wide environment interaction study (GWEIS)** using the GxEprs data framework.
+When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs framework.
+For reproducibility, the outcome data should be organized in a dedicated file, for example:
 FID
 IID
 quantitative outcome